-- 1. A person who treats (except under the provisions of 40 CFR 273.13(a) or (c), or 273.33(a) or (c)), disposes of, or recycles universal waste; or - 2.
-A person engaged in the off-site transportation of universal waste by air, rail, highway, or water, including a universal waste transfer facility.
+A person who treats (except for those activities allowed in Rule 13 (Standards for Universal Waste Management)) disposes of, or recycles universal waste; or

+2. A person engaged in the off-site transportation of universal waste by air, rail, highway, or water, including a universal waste transfer facility.